Photo courtesy of Bruce Hunt, www.brucehuntimages.com

 historic downtown?
 We've got 'em!

-2. Imported chocolates, coffee shops, and downtown bakeries (on W Main St and on Standard Street)!
+2. Imported chocolates, coffee shops, and downtown bakeries.

-3. Car Rallies and Monthly Cruise-Ins on Main Street during summer and fall.
+3. Car Rallies and Monthly Cruise-Ins on Main Street May through October.

-7. Unique dining, pub fare, sports bar, local hangouts, soda shoppes, great food!
+7. Unique dining, pub fare, sports bar, farm-to-table, local hangouts, soul food, soda shoppes, great food!
+Many locations offer outdoor seating.
+Some open on Sundays, too!

-9. Free WiFi on Main Street, the Farmers Market and at Crater Park.
+9. Free WiFi on Main Street, at the Farmers Market and at Crater Park (kayak boat ramp).

-10. Walking tours include murals, architectural features, galleries, and Start with your Heart walking trail.
+10. Walking tours include murals, architectural features, galleries, history markers, OVT & MST trails, literary quotes, and Start with your Heart walking trails.

-12. Fun Christmas Parade and Light Up Night events downtown in December.
-At the Foothills Arts Council's Open Air Art Market there is a magical event like no other in the region.
-Elkin's Community Christmas Chorus also performs each December, and there is also an annual Christmas Parade down Main Street in December!
+12. Holiday Art Market & Light up Elkin is scheduled the first weekend of December.
+Elkin's Community Christmas Chorus also performs each December, and there is also an annual Christmas Parade down Main Street on the 2nd weekend in December!

 Restaurants & more